 Traveling with little ones is never easy, there is always so many things to pack.
-Skip the expensive, bulky toys and keep them entertained with these travel craft sticks instead.
+Skip the expensive, bulky toys and keep them entertained with these simple craft sticks.

 These travel craft sticks are so easy to make.
 I found a pack of colored craft sticks , aka popsicle sticks for $1 at the dollar store, and bought mini Velcro® Brand dots at Michael’s for a few bucks.

-Originally, I had planned on cutting bigger pieces of hook and loop fasteners to fit the craft sticks but was stoked to find these mini dots that worked great right out of the package.
+Originally, I had planned on cutting bigger pieces of hook and loop fasteners to fit the crafts sticks but was stoked to find these mini hook and loop fastener dots that worked great right out of the package.

 Travel Craft Idea